 VISIT THE ELEPHANT CAVE AT GOA GAJAH

 Beyond the cave, the temple has many sites to discover from ancient shrines, a scenic nature walk, lily pond, and many stone carvings of Hindu gods.
-There are Buddhist artifacts which have been unearthed here dating back to the 8th century.
+There are Buddhist artifacts that have been unearthed here dating back to the 8th century.
 As per usual, it is also a water temple with many meditation pools, waterfalls, and fountains.

 FIND PEACE AT PURA SAMUAN TIGA